DavoBR/azure-functions-ibmmq-extension/README.md

 1. the `Worker.Extensions.Samples` project.
 Please note that this uses the assembly from NuGet, read more about it [here](https://blog.maartenballiauw.be/post/2021/06/01/custom-bindings-with-azure-functions-dotnet-isolated-worker.html).
 1. the `WebJobs.Extensions.Samples` project.
 This runs the binding directly from [/src/](./src/).

+## DevContainers

+When using devcontainers, three containers are started.
+These containers are connected to same network:

+- a devcontainer with dotNet and the function runtime,
+- an IBM MQ container,
+- an Azurite container (provides storage for the function)

+Run the WebJobs sample in the devcontainer:

+- `cd samples/WebJobs.Extensions.Samples`
+- `mv local.settings.json local.settings.json.bak`
+- `cp local.settings.devcontainer.json local.settings.json`
+- `func start -v`